verainne/Project_3_startup_success/README.md

 Code Location

-  Individual Code Contributions are located in individual branches.
-Main HTML/ JS with Kelly and Philip's code are located in Kelly's branch.
+  Individual Notebooks used for presentation visualizations are located in individual branches.
+Main HTML/JS and CSS with Kelly and Philip's interactive visulaizations are located in Kelly's branch.

   Data Sources